The IMPORTANCE OF FACIALS

 One of the most important steps of a facial is exfoliation.
 Having your skin exfoliated by a professional often means getting microdermabrasion or having a fruit acid peel to help remove dead skin.
 This part of the facial process helps jump start cell turnover, encouraging the growth of new, healthy cells.
-Regular exfoliation by a professional will work wonders are those looking to diminish the appearance of acne scars and for men, help reduce the amount of ingrown hairs and skin outbreaks.
+Regular exfoliation by a professional will work wonders are those looking to diminish the appearance of acne scars and for men, help reduce the number of ingrown hairs and skin outbreaks.

 Noticeable and Instant Results:

 The best part about getting a facial is that the results are instant.
 Rarely do you come across a skin treatment or product that lives up to your high expectations.
 After just one facial, you will see an immediate improvement in the appearance of your skin.

 Book Your Facial Today!!